jrappeneker/jrappeneker.github.io/_posts/2014-02-20-lunch-in-the-grass.md

 Perfect.

-{% include image.html url="/media/2014-02-20-lunch-in-the-grass/kai-stands.jpg" width="100%" description="The basket has become on of his favourite toys" %}
+{% include image.html url="/media/2014-02-20-lunch-in-the-grass/kai-stands.jpg" width="100%" description="The basket has become one of his favourite toys" %}